Enonya/yuyuko.vim/README.md

 This is a vim/neovim color scheme.

-And the idea is from the color of [Yuyuko Saigyouji](https://en.touhouwiki.net/wiki/Yuyuko_Saigyouji).
+The idea was from the color of [Yuyuko Saigyouji](https://en.touhouwiki.net/wiki/Yuyuko_Saigyouji).

-so this color scheme is called yuyuko.vim !
+So this color scheme is called yuyuko.vim !

-## Updates
+## Big Updates

-**GUI Support!**: at 2023/02/26, I remembered that I forgot to add GUI support, so after an hour's work, GUI version of yuyuko.vim has came out!
+**GUI Support!**:(Beta v0.3.7)at 2023/02/26, I remembered that I forgot to add GUI support, so after an hour's work, GUI version of yuyuko.vim has came out!

 ## ScreenShot